 Celebrating Tet Today

-The story of the Trio Deities is now central to Vietnamese celebrations of Tet, with the tradition of Tao Quan Festival at the heart of the holiday preparations.
-Celebrated as a “farewell ceremony” to the deities on the 23rd day of the final lunar month, Tao Quan Festival is perhaps the most significant tradition in Tet celebrations.
+The story of the Trio Deities is now central to Vietnamese celebrations of Tet, with the tradition of Ong Cong Ong Tao at the heart of the holiday preparations.
+Celebrated as a “farewell ceremony” to the deities on the 23rd day of the final lunar month, Ong Cong Ong Tao is perhaps the most significant tradition in Tet celebrations.

-On the evening of Tao Quan, Vietnamese women traditionally cook Vietnamese delicacies, clean their homes and decorate their ancestral altars with flowers, fruits, and three votive paper caps — one for each deity.
+On the evening of Ong Cong Ong Tao, Vietnamese women traditionally cook Vietnamese delicacies, clean their homes and decorate their ancestral altars with flowers, fruits, and three votive paper caps — one for each deity.